Yes, America's Anchorman is away, and this is your undocumented anchorman.

 And Obama wasn't.

-That's not smart, that's bozo power.
+That's bozo power.

 And what it's telling the world is that you're not smart at all.

-You're a chump, and they can roll you.
+You're a chump and they can roll you.

-And smart smart power does require smarts.
+And smart power does require smarts.

-And and I'm a believer in smart power.
+And I'm a believer in smart power.

 If you're doing smart power right, you don't need to bomb a lot of places.

-Uh and he and he missed the point, Bismarck.
+And he missed the point, Bismarck.

 He was a smart guy, but he missed the point, which is that if you're doing it right, you don't need to have boots on the ground.

-You don't need to be but that comes boots on the ground and bombing comes after the other stuff has failed.
+You don't need to be, but that comes, boots on the ground and bombing comes after the other stuff has failed.

-Uh and what has failed here is smart power.
+And what has failed here is smart power.

-Uh what has failed here is the sort of uh well uh the glib uh oh yeah, we're on the side of the Arab Spring.
+Oh yeah, we're on the side of the Arab Spring.

 It's the Facebook revolution.